yixuy/1724Project/server/README.md

 `trunk serve --open`

-##### For the backend For MacOS
+##### For the backend in MacOS
 `brew install surrealdb/tap/surreal`
 ##### Run the database in the terminal
-`surreal start --log info --user root --pass root --bind 127.0.0.1:8001 file://mydatabase.db`
+`surreal start --log info --user root --pass root --bind 127.0.0.1:5050 file://mydatabase.db`

-`copy the `127.0.0.1:8001` in the browser to test the database`
+`copy the `127.0.0.1:5050` in the browser to test the database`

-`cargo install cargo-watch` when you do the server for your sake you can do backend reloading automatically `cargo watch -x run`
+`cargo install cargo-watch`
+when you do the server for your sake you can do backend reloading automatically `cargo watch -x run`

+use `http://127.0.0.1:5000/test` in the POSTMAN to test the server whether is working or not